ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 In this tutorial we've built a ``Flask`` application following the dependency injection principle.
 We've used the ``Dependency Injector`` as a dependency injection framework.

-Container and providers helped to specify how to assemble search service and integrate it with a 3rd-party library.
+:ref:`containers` and :ref:`providers` helped to specify how to assemble search service and integrate it with a 3rd-party library.

-``Configuration`` provider helped to deal with reading YAML file and environment variable.
+:ref:`configuration-provider` helped to deal with reading YAML file and environment variable.

 We used :ref:`wiring` feature to inject the dependencies into the ``index()`` view.
 :ref:`provider-overriding` feature helped in testing.